 - Drain the peaches, reserving the peach juice, and placing the peaches in a large bowl.

-- Measure out 1/4 cup of the peach juice and add it to a small bowl (you can discard the rest, or drink it because it's delicious!).
+- Measure out ¼ cup of the peach juice and add it to a small bowl (you can discard the rest, or drink it because it's delicious!).
 Stir in the flour, lemon juice, vanilla, salt, and cinnamon.
 Pour mixture over peaches and toss to combine.

 - Pour peaches into a 8×8'' or similar size dish.
 Sprinkle oat topping evenly over the top.
 Bake for 30-35 minutes or until golden brown and top is set.

-- Remove from oven and allow to cool for at least 10 minutes before serving.
+- Remove from oven and cool for at least 10 minutes before serving.
 Serve with vanilla ice cream, if desired.

 *I originally shared this recipe in July 2015.
-Updated July 2018.
+Updated July 2018 and July 2022.